 The messages that do not require proofs are:

 dst-chain-id- is the identifier of the chain where the transaction will be sent.

 src-chain-id- is the identifier of the chain that is queried for the data that is included in the transaction, e.g. connection data, client proofs, etc. To ensure correct on-chain state, the relayer also queries the destination chain, however it does not include this information in the Tx to the destination chain.

-dst-obj-id- the identifier of an object on destination chain required by the datagram, e.g. the
+dst-obj-id- the identifier of an object on destination chain required by the message, e.g. the

-client-idassociated with the connection on destination chain in connection datagrams.
+client-idassociated with the connection on destination chain in connection messages.
 Or the

-src-obj-id- the identifier of an object on the source chain, required by the datagram, e.d. the
+src-obj-id- the identifier of an object on the source chain, required by the message, e.d. the

 client-idof the connection on source chain.